 "Just wait until this game is finished," said Lily.
 She didn't look up from her cards as she added, "Uncle Haymitch, can I go out and see the fireflies before I go to bed?"

 Effie sighed and said, "But Lily, you must go take a bath!"

-"Mom says I don't need a bath everyday, and I had one yesterday.
-She said that she had only once or twice a month when she grew up," said Lily, revealing her hand.
+"Mom says I don't need a bath every day, and I had one yesterday.
+She said that she only had one once or twice a month when she grew up," said Lily, revealing her hand.
 "Two pair."

 Lily groaned as she leaned back against the sofa.
 Effie smiled as Haymitch stood up.
 She turned to him and said, "Would you please take Benjy while I help Lily get into her pajamas?"

 Haymitch rolled his eyes and took the baby.
 Effie, as soon as her hands were free, fluffed up her wig and blew out a sigh of relief as she turned to Lily and said, "Come on, Lily.
 Let's get you to your pajamas.
 We must remain on schedule!"